Some readers have asked for my thoughts on blending with baby oil, a process that’s being talked about all over the web.

 In other words, blending with baby appeared to do no more significant damage to the paper or the drawing than blending with rubbing alcohol would have.

-It’s been almost a year since this post was first published and I conducted my experiment with baby oil.
+It’s been almost a year since I conducted my experiment with baby oil.
 A reader recently asked if I’d seen any changes to color or paper in that time.

 As it happens, the sample drawing has been hanging on the wall all this time, so I took it down and examined it.
 Here’s what I found.